 - Incorrect coding and/or Diagnosis Related Group (DRG) assignment

-Payment Review Program: Is nationally recognized for its progressive and innovative approach, sophisticated technology and data mining techniques used to ferret out Medicaid fraud, waste and abuse and to recover overpayments.
+- Our Payment Review Program, is nationally recognized for its progressive and innovative approach, sophisticated technology and data mining techniques used to ferret out Medicaid fraud, waste and abuse and to recover overpayments.

-Medical Audits and Reviews: Medical audit staff conducts provider post-payment audits to identify providers who are out of compliance.
+- Through Medical Audits and Reviews, the Medical audit staff conduct provider post-payment audits to identify providers who are out of compliance.
 Medical auditors also conduct pharmacy third party liability desk reviews to ensure that Medicaid is not paying for prescription drugs that should be covered by another insurer.

-Hospital Audits and Reviews: The hospital audit team has experience in hospital billing practices and conducts post-payment audits on inpatient and outpatient hospital claims to identify abusive billing practices and noncompliance with applicable program rules and regulations.
+- Through Hospital Audits and Reviews, the hospital audit staff has experience in hospital billing practices and conducts post-payment audits on inpatient and outpatient hospital claims to identify abusive billing practices and noncompliance with applicable program rules and regulations.

-Pre-payment and Post-payment Clinical Reviews: Licensed registered nurses and registered health information professionals/coders conduct clinical data analysis of inpatient hospital claims, pre-payment and post-payment, to identify atypical practices.
+- Through Pre-payment and Post-payment Clinical Reviews, our Licensed registered nurses and registered health information professionals/coders conduct clinical data analysis of inpatient hospital claims, pre-payment and post-payment, to identify atypical practices.

-Triage and Referral: With the implementation of ProviderOne, the Surveillance and Utilization Review Section staff are able to use new technology to monitor the claims processing system and look for patterns of potential fraud and abuse.
-The tool called "Impact Surveillance and Utilization Review".
-It uses Medicaid payment data to generate statistical peer group comparisons of Medicaid providers to identify abnormal behavior patterns.
-The ISUR also responds to constituent referrals for suspected cases of fraud and waste, and it produces provider activity spike detection, which alerts auditors to changes in providers' billing practices earlier than other reports.
+- Our Surveillance and Utilization Review Section (SURS) staff, are able to use new technology to monitor the claims processing system and look for patterns of potential fraud and abuse.
+It uses Medicaid payment data to generate statistical peer group comparisons of Medicaid providers to identify abnormal patterns.

 The HCA is governed by laws that provide direction for the HCA’s program integrity activities in regard to Washington Apple Health providers and the recovery of improper payments.